mbonav/Exo_DMC/README.md

 * Constraints on brown dwarf variability [Vos et al. 2019, MNRAS, 483, 480](https://arxiv.org/abs/1004.3487)
 * Constraints on specific objects [Bonavita et al. 2010, A&A, 522, A2](https://arxiv.org/abs/1004.3487)

-We are grateful for your effort, and hope that these tools will contribute to your scientific work and discoveries.
-Please feel free to report any bug or possible improvement to the author(s).

 Author and contributors
 -----------------------